jy-yuan/jy-yuan.github.io/_pages/about.md

 ### About me

 I’m Jiayi Yuan (袁加熠, [dʒa-ˈi:]), a first-year Ph.D. student from the Department of Computer Science at [Rice University](https://www.rice.edu/), advised by Dr. [Xia “Ben” Hu](https://cs.rice.edu/~xh37/index.html).
-My research interests include efficient machine learning, and its applications in computer vision, natural language processing and healthcare.
+My research interests include efficient and trustworthy machine learning, and its applications in computer vision, natural language processing and healthcare.

 Previously, I received my bachelor’s degree in computer science from [Tsinghua University](https://www.tsinghua.edu.cn/).
 I lived in Beijing for 22 years and in Houston for $YEAR - 2022 year(s).